Textual data and documentation relating to approximately 28000 individuals in 10700 examinations, originally digitised as part of London Lives.

 The dataset includes links to a) the Pauper Examinations data and b) related parish petitions (appealing removal decisions) in the London Lives petitions data.

-The latest official release of the Pauper Examinations data and documentation can be found here.
+The latest version of the Examinations and Removal Orders data can be downloaded here.

 The datasets and all accompanying documentation (unless otherwise specified) are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.